 The course is the only one in Wales to be accredited by the Association for Nutrition professional body.
-This means graduates are eligible for ‘direct entry’ to become Associate Public Health Nutritionists and use the letters AssocPHNutr after their name.
-Then after a few years of relevant employment can become full Registered Public Health Nutritionist using the letters RPHNutr after their name.
+This means graduates are eligible for ‘direct entry’ to become Associate Nutritionists and use the letters AssocNutr after their name.
+Then after a few years of relevant employment can become full Registered Nutritionist using the letters RNutr after their name.
 This prestigious quality marker enables graduates to be recognised as professionally trained and regulated Nutritionists.
 For more information visit http://www.associationfornutrition.org/.

 Foundation Year (Year 0):

 This programme can incorporate a foundation year (year 0) for those students who aspire to enrol onto the first year of a science based honours degree programme within the Cardiff School of Health Sciences, who have not achieved the standard entry requirements, or who have not studied subjects that provide the necessary background within the scientific disciplines required to enter the first year of the chosen honours degree programme.